When you want to build a new Google Workspace Add-on, follow this general procedure:

-- Choose an add-on project owner and collaborators.
+- Set up your add-on's projects and choose an owner and collaborators.

-- Write code to define the add-on's appearance and behavior, using the built-in Apps Script Card service.
+- Write code to define the add-on's appearance and behavior.

 - Verify your add-on's OAuth scopes.

 - Test the add-on within the host applications it extends.